mfasanya/php-jsonwhois/README.md

 # php-jsonwhois

-A PHP Library for the jsonwhois API
+A PHP Library for the [JsonWhois](http://jsonwhois.com "JsonWhois") API.
+It gathers social, whois and screenshot data for domains.

 ## Requirements